-The assessment comm ittee takes the following criteria into account: Results: Significance of the results versus difficulty of the problem or project goals.
-Report: Structure, completeness, correctness, readability, argumentation.
-Graduation presentation: Structure, contents, clarity, contact with audience.
-Defense: Argumentation, demonstration of knowledge, competency in dis- cerning main aspects from details of the project.
-Execution of the project: Level of independence, planning, organization, handling dead- lines and setbacks, level of own contribution.
+the takes the following effectia into account.
+Significance of the results versus difficulty of the problem or project goals.
+Structure, completeness, correctness, readability, argumentation.
+Structure, contents, clarity, contact with audience.
+Argumentation, demonstration of knowledge, competency in discerning main aspects from details of the project.
+Level of independence, planning, organization, handling deadlines and setbacks, level of own contribution.